adityachaudhary147/DAA-GUI-Sorting/README.md

 18124007

 # Run this in your local machine
-use the following commands for Windows
+Use the following commands for Windows
+If python is installed then copy paste this in cmd. else install python in your system and set the path in environment variable accordingly and copy paste the same.
 ```
 git clone https://github.com/adityachaudhary147/DAA-GUI-Sorting/
 cd DAA-GUI-Sorting
+.\venv\Scripts\activate
+pip install -r requirements.txt
 python main.py
 ```